 Many people do not realize that there are many great options for people with credit scores under 700.
 One of the most popular lending programs for these borrowers is the Federal Housing Administration (FHA).
 This is a government agency that does not underwrite loans.
 Instead, it guarantees the mortgage.
 In case you default on your loan, the US government will pay back the lender.
 Because the lender is assured that they will not lose money if you default, lenders are much more willing to offer loans to those with average to bad credit.
 In many ways FHA wrote to book on how to get a mortgage with a bad credit history.
 Brokers and lenders have been going to FHA for second chance loans for the last four decades.

-For example, there are FHA-approved lenders that will work with borrowers with credit scores as low as 520.
+For example, there are FHA approved bad credit mortgage lenders that will work with borrowers with credit scores as low as 520.
 Note however that if your credit score is that low, you will probably need a 10% down payment.
 If your credit is 620 or higher, you may be able to qualify for an FHA loan with as little as 3.5% down.
-If you have average to poor credit and want to improve your chances of getting an FHA or other loan, experts say to try these simple steps:
+If you have average to poor credit and want to improve your chances of getting an FHA mortgage with bad credit, experts say to try these simple steps:

 by Jon Silver